 This is not a set:

-All three cards have different colors; all are diamonds; all have one symbol; however, two have open shading and one does not.
+All three cards have different colors; all are diamonds; all have one symbol; however, two have open shading and one is filled.

 Set is a fun game, whether or not you have kids in middle school math class.
-(You can buy it here if you want; note it gets 205 5-star reviews out of 238.)
+(You can buy it here if you want; note it gets 85% 5-star reviews and 96% 4 or 5 stars.)

 So one of the following must be happening:

-I hoped that the answer was 4, and I did a quick simulation to check.
-Here's the code.
-And here are the results: First, when dealing 12 (or 15) cards and checking whether there is a set, I get:
+I hoped that the answer was 4, and I built a simulation to check.
+Here are the results—First, when dealing 12 (or 15) cards into a fresh layout and checking whether there is a set, I get:

 Two problems remain.
 The first is to update the odds in the instruction booklet.
 I've let the good folks at setgame.com know, and hope they can fix it in the next printing.
 But more interesting is the problem of why the odds change so dramatically.
 At first I thought it was because players were picking up the "good" cards to make sets, leaving the "poor" cards, which are less likely to make a set.
 But what makes a card good or poor?
 As Gregory Quenell points out in this presentation, each of the 81 cards participates in the same number of sets, 40, and each pair of cards participates in exactly one set.
 (That means there is a total of 1080 distinct sets: 81 × 80 × 1 / 3! = 1080.)
 So now I believe there is no such thing as a "good" card, or a "good" pair of cards.
 Instead, I think what is happening is that when he initial 12 cards are dealt, there might be 0, 1, 2, or more sets in the array.
 If there was 1, then when you pick up that set, you only get three chances to form a set with one of the new cards.
-So I did a simulation where I started with an array with no sets, and then added three cards and checked whether there is a set.
+So I did an experiment where I tallied the results only for layouts where there are no sets in the initial *n*-3 cards; I then add 3 cards and see if there is a set.
 Here's what I found: